ImgBotApp/InternetNL/detail/conn/ipv6/dns-conn/exp_en.md

-We check if your device through its current internet connection is able to connect with our webserver using its IPv6 address, after our domain name has been translated in this IPv6 address via DNS.
+We check if your device through its current internet connection is able to connect with our webserver using our corersponding IPv6 address, after our domain name has been translated in this IPv6 address via DNS.